 Watch Dogs 2 Release Date

 As rumors predicted, the Watch Dogs 2 release will fill in the gap left by Ubisoft giving the Assassin’s Creed serious some time off.
-The official Watch Dogs 2 release date is November 15th.
-On that day, anyone who pre-orders a copy of the game digitally will be able to play.
-Anyone that pre-orders a physical copy of the game will be able to play too.
+The official Watch Dogs 2 release date is November 15th for Xbox One and PS4 and November 29th on PC.

 One important thing to note ahead of the Watch Dogs 2 release date is a change in supported consoles.
 Watch Dogs offered support for Xbox 360 and PS3.
 It launched in 2014, just after the Xbox One and PS4 became available.
 New Watch Dogs 2 release date details confirm that it won’t be making it to older consoles.
 You’ll need an Xbox One, PS4 or Windows PC to play the game.